TomekLesniak/PersonalExpensesApp/README.md

 # PersonalExpensesApp

-Flutter mobile application that keeps track of all expenses from past week and draw`s them on a chart.
+Flutter mobile application that keeps track of all expenses from past week and draws them into the chart